Percolation based architecture for cluster state creation using photon-mediated entanglement between atomic memories: Abstract

 \section{Abstract}

-We propose an on-chip scalable cluster-state quantum computing (QC) architecture comprising a two-dimensional array of atomic qubits and detectors, networked by photonic switches and waveguides.
-A major barrier to scaling up such systems lies in efficiently entangling neighboring atomic memories by conversion of the qubits to photons and establishing entanglement via Bell measurements in the optical domain, all within the coherence time.
-Our architecture leverages percolation theory to significantly reduce the time required to create a universal-QC-capable cluster of atomic memories, compared with recently-studied architectures that rely on repeat-until-success entanglement connections.
-This reduction puts our architecture in an operational regime where demonstrated collection, coupling and detection efficiencies would be sufficient for scalable QC with experimentally demonstrated coherence times.
-Furthermore, our approach dispenses the need for time consuming feed-forward, high-cooperativity interfaces and ancilla single photons, and can also tolerate a high rate of site imperfections.
-We also propose a variant of the architecture which allows for long-range connections and makes our architecture even more resilient to low site yields.
-We analyze our architecture for nitrogen-vacancy (NV) centers in diamond, but emphasize that the approach applies to any atomic or atom-like system.
+A central challenge for many quantum technologies concerns the generation of large entangled states of individually addressable quantum memories.
+Here, we show that percolation theory allows the rapid generation of arbitrarily large graph states by heralding the entanglement in a lattice of atomic memories with single-photon detection.
+This approach greatly reduces the time required to produce large cluster states for quantum information processing including universal one-way quantum computing.
+This reduction puts our architecture in an operational regime where demonstrated coupling, collection, detection efficiencies and coherence time are sufficient.
+The approach also dispenses the need for time consuming feed-forward, high-cooperativity interfaces and ancilla single photons, and can tolerate a high rate of site imperfections.
+We derive the minimum coherence time to scalably create large cluster states, as a function of photon-collection efficiency.
+We also propose a variant of the architecture with long-range connections, which is even more resilient to site yields.
+We analyze our architecture for nitrogen-vacancy (NV) centers in diamond, but the approach applies to any atomic or atom-like systems.